thomaspinckney3/cs4501/Project6.md

 Overview
 ========

-In this project you will choose three things from a list of improvements for your web site.
+This project is semi grabbag-style.
+There are six different topics that is related to improving the website you build.
+You must complete Continuous Integration(#3), Integration Testing(#4) and Load Balancing(#6).
+In addition, you will need to choose one topic from the remaining three which are Hosting on DigitalOcean(#1), Caching with Redis(#2) and Performance Testing(#5).
-Chose from the following list of topics:
+The detailed topic descriptions are listed as follows:

 1. Hosting on DigitalOcean

-      Email me for an invite if you you'd like to do this.
+      Email me (Professor Pinckney) for an invite if you you'd like to do this.

 2. Caching with Redis

       Install the Python Redis client https://pypi.python.org/pypi/redis with pip and start a Redis docker image such as https://hub.docker.com/_/redis/ .

-      You can't use Django's caching interfaces to configure whole page caching with Redis without using additonal packages.
+      You can't use Django's caching interfaces to configure whole page caching with Redis without using additonal packages (Look into https://github.com/niwinz/django-redis if you want to set Redis as Django's caching backend).
 Instead just directly call the Redis python client to store pages and later look them up.
 Think about how and when to invalidate the cache'd content (after a certain amount of time? when the DB changes? something else?).

 3. Continuous Integration